flhps/splaybreak-keyboard/build-guide-b.md

 ## Assembly

-For each side, take one PCB and make one side the top side.
+Take two PCBs mark opposing sides as the top side.
+Then, for each PCB:

 1. Solder hot swap sockets on the bottom side.
 2. Solder the toggle switch as power switch and the tactile switch as reset button.
 Put both on the top side.